bounswe/bounswe2023group4/reports/lab_report_3.md

 ### Coding style
 - We plan to use ESLint for node.js development in backend.
 - We will prioritize single responsibility, meaningful comments, external stylesheets, ESLint for code formatting, use of destructuring and spread operator and avoiding hardcoding in frontend.
+### Coding Convention
+- We will seperate our request handling and class logic in controller and service classses in node.js development.

 ## Risks
 - Deadlines may not be met since groups will implement their part and we will try to integrate back and front parts at the end of the week.
 - We need to have multiple meetings this week.
 It is a risk that not everyone can be available.